 A selection of modules from the following list need to be taken as part of this course:

 You will be taught by Cranfield's leading experts with capability expertise, industry knowledge and collective subject research, as well as external speakers from industry and defence.
-The Course Director for our MSc in Forensic Explosive and Explosion Investigation is Stephen Johnson.
+The Course Director for our MSc in Forensic Explosive and Explosion Investigation is Mike Harris.
 The teaching team includes:

 The MSc of this course is accredited by The Chartered Society of Forensic Sciences.

 Supports professional development for those in security and defence occupations related to explosives, intelligence or search.
 Excellent grounding for career starters looking to join government scientific services, forensic laboratories, police departments and insurance companies.